Non-orientable slice surfaces and inscribed rectangles: Non-orientable --genus for torus knots in

 Since $\jacobi{p}{q} =\jacobi{-p}{q}= -1$ by choice, and since $\lambda$ represents $\mp\frac{p}{qr}$ as a square by the previous computation, $\lambda$ does not represent $\frac{1}{qr}$ nor $-\frac{1}{qr}$ as a square.
 Thus, by Proposition~\ref{p:MY}, $T_{2p,2kp\pm1}$ is not the boundary of a locally-flat M\"obius band. \end{proof}

-We want to highlight the limitations of the proposition above; first of all, when $\det K$ is not square-free, Proposition~\ref{p:MY} above does not apply.
-The original criterion by Murakami and Yasuhara~\cite[Corollary~2.7]{MurakamiYasuhara} does still apply, but it yields a weaker obstruction.
-(The slogan is ``the proposition is true up to metabolisers''.)

-Secondly, when $\det K$ is not a prime, it becomes (slightly) harder to determine whether $\pm 1/{\det K}$ is represented as a square.
-Thirdly, there are shortcomings to applying the result even when $|{\det K}| =: q$ is a prime: if $-1$ is not a square residue modulo $q$ (equivalently, if $q \equiv 3 \pmod 4$), then for algebraic reasons either $1/q$ or $-1/q$ is always represented by a square.
+We want to highlight the limitations of the techniques we used above.
+There are shortcomings to applying Proposition~\ref{p:MY} even when $|{\det K}| =: q$ is a prime: if $-1$ is not a square residue modulo $q$ (equivalently, if $q \equiv 3 \pmod 4$), then for algebraic reasons either $\frac1q$ or $-\frac1q$ is always represented by a square.
 So, for instance, we cannot directly conclude anything about the existence of a M\"obius band in $B^4$ whose boundary is $T_{6,7}$.
 However, we can find an alternative to Proposition~\ref{p:T45}.